 Return to the FAQ Questions

 Essentially, it is a way of modifying an existing key so that it is able to manipulate and open locks through a technique known as bumping.
 There is a lot of hype regarding this techinique at the moment.
 It's important to note that concern over this is probably undue for residential security.
 Thiefs are much more likely to just break a window.

 Armor does recognize that security is a matter of personal feeling though.
 If you do have cause for concern, here are two ways to protect yourself from lock bumping.
-One is to install high security locks, Armor Lock & Safe recommends ASSA Locks.
+One is to install high security locks, Armor Lock & Security recommends ASSA Locks.
 A second way is to go with an electronic lockset or access control system.
 If you have any specific questions please contact us and we would be happy to help you with a security audit.

+Return to the FAQ Questions